Pita Limjaroenrat: Attempts to form a government

+Pita addressing his supporters at CentralWorld shopping plaza in Bangkok on 9 July 2023.

 Following the general election and subsequent coalition announcement, the House of Representatives held its first session on 5 July to select a Speaker, Wan Muhamad Noor Matha, founder of the coalition-member party, the Prachachat Party.
 In the days preceding the premiership vote, Pita and the MFP party held rallies with supporters in Bangkok.
 Pita appealed to the assembly to support his government, in accordance with the mandate granted by the people in the general election.

 On 12 July, the Constitutional Court said it had accepted a complaint against Pita and the Move Forward Party by the Election Commission, that said its plan to reform lèse-majesté laws amounted to an attempt to "overthrow the democratic regime of government with the king as a head of state".
 The Commission referred Pita for disqualification as an MP; Pita called the process unfair, and said he wasn't allowed to defend himself before the decision.
 The day before the parliamentary vote, Pita warned assembly members that there would be a "high price" if his premiership was denied.

 On 13 July the National Assembly convened to elect a new prime minister.
 Initially nominated by Pheu Thai leader Chonlanan Srikaew, Pita was the only member of the assembly to be put forward.
 Despite securing a majority-coalition in the lower house, Pita was unable to win enough votes from the assembly in the first ballot, particularly the 250 members of the Senate, appointed by the National Council for Peace and Order (NCPO) in May 2019, to become the country's next prime minister.
 324 members of the National Assembly voted to approve Pita's premiership (311 of which were MPs and 13 of which were junta-appointed senators), 182 disapproved and 199 abstained.
 Of the 705 votes, Pita fell 51 votes short of a majority, as he required 375 votes in order to be appointed prime minister.
 Subsequent protests occurred in the evening following the vote; the voting system was criticized for being undemocratic, and contradictory to the mandate given by the people.
 The failure of the National Assembly to produce a prime minister led to Thai stocks underperforming.
 The newspaper Khaosod described the vote as a 'trap set in advance.'
 Despite this, Pita said he would still pursue the role of prime minister, and would not back down on his promise to reform the lèse-majesté law.